From Unstructured Data to Demand Counterfactuals: Theory and Practice: Case 2: Individual-Level Price Variation

 \subsection{Model and Data}

-The researcher has data on a large number $n$ of consumers in a single market in which $J$ goods are sold,\footnote{As before, we assume that $J$ is fixed but it is straightforward to extend our analysis to asymptotic thought experiments where $J$ grows slowly with $n$.
-For ease of exposition, we present results for a single market, though our approach extends easily to settings with multiple markets.} and identifies the outside option with $j = 0$.
-For each consumer $i$, the researcher observes individual choices $d_i = (d_{ij})_{j=1}^J$ where $d_{ij} = 1$ if $i$ chooses good $j$ and $0$ otherwise, $p_i = (p_{ij})_{j=1}^J$ which collects prices and other variables (e.g., rankings on the results page) that vary across consumers, and a vector of demographic variables $y_i$.
-For each product $j$, the data also may contain attributes $x_j$ that are common across all consumers.
+We assume that one has data on a large number $n$ of consumers in a single market\footnote{For ease of exposition, we present results for a single market, though our approach extends easily to settings with multiple markets.} in which $J$ goods are sold,\footnote{As before, we assume that $J$ is fixed but it is straightforward to extend our analysis to asymptotic thought experiments where $J$ grows slowly with $n$.} and identify the outside option with $j = 0$.
+For each consumer $i$, we observe individual choices $d_i = (d_{ij})_{j=1}^J$ where $d_{ij} = 1$ if $i$ chooses good $j$ and $0$ otherwise, $p_i = (p_{ij})_{j=1}^J$ which collects prices and other variables (e.g., rankings on the results page) that vary across consumers, and a vector of demographics $y_i$.
+For each product $j$, the data may also contain attributes $x_j$ that are common across all consumers.
 The model predicts choice probabilities as a function of $p_i$, $y_i$, $x = (x_j)_{j=1}^J$, and a parameter vector $\theta$:

-This model subsumes many empirical examples.
-Here we give just one standard workhorse model.
+This setting covers many empirical examples.
+Here we give just one standard model.

-\begin{example}[Mixed Logit with Fixed Effects] The utility that individual $i$ derives from good $j$ is of standard mixed-logit form with microdata:
+\begin{example}[Mixed Logit with Fixed Effects] The utility that individual $i$ derives from good $j$ is of mixed logit form with microdata:

 where $\xi_j$ is a product fixed effect and the $\varepsilon_{ij}$ are iid type 1 extreme value random variables.
-The vector $x_j$ collects characteristics with random coefficients only; characteristics with non-random coefficients are absorbed into the product fixed effect $\xi_j$.
+The vector $x_j$ collects characteristics with random coefficients and/or interactions with $y_i$; remaining characteristics are absorbed into the product fixed effects.
+Similarly, the means of the random coefficients $\beta_i$ can be normalized to zero due to the presence of the fixed effects.
 Choice probabilities are

 where $F$ is a parametric distribution and $\theta$ contains $(\xi_j)_{j=1}^J$ and other parameters. \end{example}